ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 | apollo-schema+async                        |             3.403 |
 | go-graphql                                 |             2.041 |

-With Hot Chocolate 13 our goal is to hit 40.000 request per seconds on the throughput tests and we are hopeful that we can achieve this with some refinements in the execution engine.
-Moreover, we will start investing into startup performance.
-We have seen in the last release notes of graphql-java that they have gained quite a lot in schema building performance and we will also start looking into this as we start our work to get Hot Chocolate into Azure Functions.
+With Hot Chocolate 13, our goal is to hit 40.000 requests per second on the throughput tests, and we are hopeful that we can achieve this with some refinements in the execution engine.
+As we advance, we will start investing in other areas like startup performance as well.

 # Entity Framework

-I talked about a lot of improvements we put in the execution engine which we only will unlock with Hot Chocolate 13, but we also have some practical use for these with Hot Chocolate 12.
-Specifically for APIs that use Entity Framework in a specific way.
-In general I always recommend to let the execution engine roam free and parallelize as needed.
-With Entity Framework this can be achieved with DBContext pooling.
-But in some cases this is not what people want or need for their specific use-case.
+I talked about many improvements in the execution engine that we will only unlock with Hot Chocolate 13.
+Still, we also have some practical use for the new execution engine features with Hot Chocolate 12.
+Specifically for APIs that use Entity Framework.
+In general, I always recommend letting the execution engine roam free and parallelize as needed.
+With Entity Framework, this can be achieved with DBContext pooling.
+But in some cases, this is not what people want or need for their specific use-case.

-With Hot Chocolate 12 you can now mark a resolver serial and by doing this tell the execution engine that we need to synchronize this resolver.
-This is needed when using a single DBContext for one request.
+With Hot Chocolate 12, you can now mark a resolver as serial and, by doing this, tell the execution engine that we need to synchronize this resolver.
+This is needed when using a single DBContext per request so that it is ensured that only one thread accesses a given DBContext at the same time.

-You can mark a single resolver as serial, or mark all async resolvers as serial by default.
+You can mark a single resolver as serial or mark all async resolvers as serial by default.

-In the annotation base approach we just need to annotate our resolver with the `SerialAttribute` to ensure that the execution engine will ensure that not executed in parallel.
+In the annotation-based approach, we need to annotate our resolver with the `SerialAttribute` to ensure that the execution engine is not executing these resolvers in parallel.

 ```csharp
 [Serial]